rust-bakery/nom/README.md

 assert_eq!(multi(c), Done(b"azerty", Vec::new()));
 ```

-Here are the basic combining macros available:
+Here are some basic combining macros available:

 - **opt!**: will make the parser optional (if it returns the O type, the new parser returns Option<O>)
 - **many0!**: will apply the parser 0 or more times (if it returns the O type, the new parser returns Vec<O>)
 - **many1!**: will appy the parser 1 or more times

+Please refer to the documentation for an exhaustive list of combinators.

 There are more complex (and more useful) parsers like the chain, which is used to parse a whole buffer, gather data along the way, then assemble everything in a final closure, if none of the subparsers failed or returned an `Incomplete`: